LinerSu/nyu-pl-spring-20-rec/Week 04/README.md

 ## Type System
 - Def. a system by giving a set of rules that assigns a type to the various constructs of a computer program, such as variables, expressions, functions or modules.
 - In imperative programming languages, we usually need to annotate a type for each vairable to let compiler do type checking.
-- However, the most of functional languages analyze a program to infer the types of all expressions during the compile time.
+- However, the most of functional languages analyze a program to automatically infer the types of all expressions during the compile time.

 ### Type Inference
 - Instead of annotating types for variables and functions, type inference allows you to omit type annotation while still permmiting type checking.